pythonql/pythonql/README.md

 print (len(res))
 ```

+## Installing pythonql:

+Currently you need to clone this repository.
+In the future we'll make a pip installer.

 ## Running pythonql:

 Currently PythonQL is available as a pre-processor, so you need to write a pythonql script and